mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 This is from semantic perspective, but in conceptual modelling when it comes to visuals, we want to sometimes show relationship as attribute, that is instead of drawing edge between two nodes, it appears as text on node.
 The terms about visual entities are explained couple of lines down.
 - `Profile` - We can create profile of the above mentioned concepts, that is classes, relationships, attributes.
 What is profile?
 Basically we take existing concept, which we want to reuse, but we want to reuse it in our application context.
+The application context is defined by the usage note and the fact that we can override properties of the profiled entity, for example name.
+Profilling isn't mapping 1:1 but one-to-many, so if we create class profile, it can be profile of many different classes (and class profiles).
 - `Visual model` (Sometimes also called `View`) - This is some kind of visual representation of underlying semantic concepts.
 The representation doesn't necessary have to contain all of the semantic concepts and neither does the mapping have to be 1:1.
 For example we can have one semantic entity represented by more than one visual, or the semantic entities can be "stored" inside